ScamsNOW!

 Stifled Growth and Suppressed Voices: The savior’s domineering presence can prevent other victims from exploring their own emotions, expressing their concerns, and finding their own path to healing.
 This can create a stifled environment where individual growth and personal empowerment are hindered.

-Negativity for Professionals: Saviors often diminish, if not completely negate the value that psychological or victims’ services professionals provide in helping traumatized scam victims.
-They typically instruct those in their care to avoid professionals because only they know what these victims need, only they will understand and not judge them.
-This can often be both illegal and more importantly denies scam victims the real help they need to successfully recover from their experiences.
+Negativity for Professionals: Saviors often diminish, if not completely negate, the value that psychological or victims’ services professionals provide in helping traumatized scam victims.
+They typically instruct those in their care to avoid professionals because only they know what these victims need, and only they will understand and not judge them.
+This can often be both illegal and, more importantly, deny scam victims the real help they need to successfully recover from their experiences.

 Toxic Positivity and Unrealistic Expectations: The savior’s relentless optimism and insistence on finding “the silver lining” can be suffocating for other victims who might be struggling with anger, grief, or despair.
-This toxic positivity can invalidate their legitimate emotions and set unrealistic expectations for their healing journey.
+This toxicity can invalidate their legitimate emotions and set unrealistic expectations for their healing journey.

 Potential Retraumatization: The savior’s own trauma and unresolved issues might inadvertently trigger or re-traumatize other victims through insensitive comments, actions, or emotional outbursts.